 Cleveland-Marshall College of Law is the direct descendant of two proprietary night law schools, the Cleveland Law School, founded in 1897, and the John Marshall School of Law, founded in 1916.
-In 1946 the two schools merged to become Cleveland-Marshall Law School.
-In 1969 the law school joined Cleveland's new state university and was renamed Cleveland-Marshall College of Law of Cleveland State University.
+In 1946, the two schools merged to become Cleveland-Marshall Law School.
+In 1969, the law school joined Cleveland's new state university and was renamed the Cleveland-Marshall College of Law of Cleveland State University.

-On February 4, 2004, Dean Steven H. Steinglass, Associate Dean and Law Library Director Michael J. Slinger, the law school community and best-selling author Scott Turow added the landmark volumes 500,000 and 500,001 to the State's Second Largest Legal Collection during a ceremony in the College of Law's Joseph W. Bartunek III Moot Court Room.
-The 500,000th volume placed into the collection was The History of Law School Libraries in the United States: From Laboratory to Cyberspace by Glen-Peter Ahlers, Sr., Associate Dean for Information Services and Director of the Law Library at Barry University in Orlando, Florida.
-The 500,001st volume placed into the collection was author and attorney Scott Turow's latest work Ultimate Punishment: A Lawyer's Reflections on Dealing with the Death Penalty.
+The new Law Library building was dedicated on September 26, 1997.
+On February 4, 2004, during a ceremony in the College of Law's Joseph W. Bartunek III Moot Court Room, Dean Steinglass, Law Library Director Slinger, the law school community, and best-selling author Scott Turow added the landmark volumes 500,000 and 500,001 to the Ohio's second largest legal collection.
+The 500,000th volume placed into the collection was The History of Law School Libraries in the United States: From Laboratory to Cyberspace, by Glen-Peter Ahlers, Sr., Associate Dean for Information Services and Director of the Law Library at Barry University in Orlando, Florida.
+The 500,001st volume placed into the collection was author and attorney Scott Turow's latest work, Ultimate Punishment: A Lawyer's Reflections on Dealing with the Death Penalty.
 Following the ceremony, Mr. Turow delivered the law school's third Criminal Justice Forum lecture of 2003-2004, "Confessions of a Death Penalty Agnostic."
-In preparation for this event, the staff created a multi media presentation tracing the 100 year history of the Law Library, which won the AALL award for Best Use of Technology in 2005.
+In preparation for this event, Law Library staff created a multi-media presentation tracing the 100-year history of the Law Library, which won the 2005 American Association of Law Libraries Best Use of Technology award.
 Watch the video .

 In August 2008, Dean Geoffrey S. Mearns appointed Kristina L. Niedringhaus (M.A.
 Information Science and Learning Technologies, University of Missouri - Columbus; J.D.
 University of North Carolina-Chapel Hill) Director of the Law Library and Associate Professor of Law.
-During her tenure, the library accelerated the transition of the print collection to digital format to meet the changing priorities and patterns of modern legal research.
+During her tenure, the library accelerated the transition of the print collection to electronic formats to meet the changing priorities and patterns of modern legal research.

-Carrington T. Marshall, ed., A History of the Courts and Lawyers of Ohio, New York: American Historical Society, 1934.
+- Carrington T. Marshall, ed., A History of the Courts and Lawyers of Ohio, American Historical Society, 1934.

-Samuel P. Orth, A History of Cleveland Ohio, Chicago and Cleveland: S.J.
+- Samuel P. Orth, A History of Cleveland Ohio, S.J.
 Clarke Publishing Company, 1910.

-Elroy McKendree Avery, A History of Cleveland and Its Environs: the Heart of New Connecticut, Chicago and New York: Lewis Publishing Company, 1918.
+- Elroy McKendree Avery, A History of Cleveland and Its Environs: the Heart of New Connecticut, Lewis Pub, Co., 1918.